What is The Signorile Report, and why subscribe?

 Beating back the bigots, on and off the air.

-The Signorile Report is also an extension of my national radio program, “The Michelangelo Signorile Show,” broadcast each weekday (3-6 ET) on SiriusXM Progress, channel 127.
-That’s where I offer in-depth analysis on the big news of the day from a progressive point of view.
-I also interview authors, journalists, activists, progressive leaders, governors, mayors, members of Congress and other political and cultural figures.
+The Signorile Report also compliments the work I do on my national radio program, “The Michelangelo Signorile Show,” broadcast each weekday (3-6 ET) on SiriusXM Progress, channel 127.
+On the program I offer in-depth analysis on the big issues of the day from a progressive point of view.
+I also interview authors, journalists, activists, artists, scholars, governors, mayors, members of Congress and other political and cultural figures about their perspectives, actions and strategies.

 I speak with listeners who call in from across the country, too, as we foster an on-air community of many who are like-minded on politics — from those deep in rural and small town America to those in the biggest urban centers.

-And yes, I take calls from Republicans, conservatives and Trump supporters too, who I invite to debate — but often I just have to aggressively pummel their batshit crazy propaganda.
-Just happens sometimes.
-Anyone is free to call, but they should expect to be challenged, as this is a propaganda-free zone.
+And yes, I take calls from Republicans and conservatives too, who I invite to debate — but many times I just have to aggressively tackle batshit crazy propaganda from some of them.
+Anyone is free to call, but they should expect to be challenged.

 Some of those calls are posted here on The Signorile Report, as are some of the more enlightening and intelligent interviews from the program.

-This a place where people connect from across the country, finding community and a sense of purpose.
+This is a place where people connect from across the country, finding community and a sense of purpose.
+People join smart discussion threads to talk about politics and culture — and also to share their diverse experiences and opinions on just about everything.

 Join us and be part of the discussion, working with others, supporting one another and helping to change America.

-I began my work as a journalist and commentator, co-founding the revolutionary queer weekly, OutWeek in 1989, where I soon became immersed at the center of what Time magazine rather dubiously called “outing” — all for critiquing journalists on how and why they didn’t expose closeted hypocrites when it was relevant to a larger story.
+I began my work as a journalist and commentator, co-founding and co-editing the revolutionary queer weekly, OutWeek, in 1989 (having been very involved in the AIDS activist group ACT UP), where I soon became immersed at the center of what Time magazine rather dubiously called “outing” — all for critiquing journalists on how and why they didn’t expose closeted hypocrites when it was relevant to a larger story.

-I’ve written much about that debate within journalism and activism in my first book “Queer in America,” and have covered the LGBTQ rights movement in four more books including 2015’s “It’s Not Over,” which presaged the Trump era and predicted that rights would be stripped even as many had come to believe that victory had been fully achieved, what I dubbed, “victory blindness.”
+I’ve written much about that debate within journalism and activism in my first book, the groundbreaking 1993 bestseller about the closet in American culture, “Queer in America,” and have covered the LGBTQ rights movement in four more books.
+That includes 2015’s “It’s Not Over,” which presaged the Trump era and predicted that rights would be stripped even as many had come to believe that victory had been fully achieved, what I dubbed, “victory blindness.”

-I’ve worked over the years as an editor-at-large for The Advocate, editor-at-large Out magazine, and more recently, from 2011 through 2019, as editor at large for HuffPost.
-I’ve written for many publications, including The Daily Beast, The Washington Post, USA Today, The New York Times, NBC.com, the LA Timess and Tbe Boston Globe.
+I’ve worked over the years as an editor-at-large for The Advocate, editor-at-large for Out magazine, and more recently, from 2011 through 2019, as editor at large for HuffPost.
+I’ve written for many publications, including The Daily Beast, The Washington Post, USA Today, The New York Times, NBC.com, the LA Times and The Boston Globe.

 Since 2003, I’ve been a radio host on SiriusXM, hosting a show each weekday and covering progressive politics and the larger issues affecting progressives beyond LGBTQ rights.
 In many ways I’ve taken those perspectives, analyses and tactics I pioneered in the queer rights movement and brought them to the larger cause for progressive political change in this country.